 - Make sure the tree comes with paper sleeves to protect the branches during the rest of the year when it’s disassembled and packed up in storage.

 - The cost of a full-size vintage aluminum tree can range anywhere from several hundred to several thousand dollars.
 Silver tends to be the least expensive, and pink the most expensive—a recent rare pink tree sold for over $3,000.

 - Can’t find one at your favorite flea market or antique store?
-Check eBay.com and Etsy.com.
+Check Etsy.com.

-- There are budget options available as well!
+- There are lower-cost options available as well!
 The popularity of aluminum Christmas trees means that many quality reproductions are on the market.
+We love these trees from Treetopia.
 But if your heart is set on a vintage tree, try a smaller size.
 Trees under 3′ can be displayed on table tops or mounted the wall as a nostalgic piece of holiday art.

 Where to Buy